RootLeo00/ultrasound-segmentation/README.md

 # Contributing
 Any kind of enhancement or contribution is welcomed.
-Please be kind: kindness is the best tool you can use to teach and learn.
+You can reach me out at caterina.leonelli2@studio.unibo.it Please be kind: kindness is the best tool you can use to teach and learn.